Our Packages for Italy

 The country feel of Tuscany

-You will no doubt be familiar with Italy’s most well-known region of Tuscany, famous for its peaceful landscapes, artistic influence and high culture.
-Not to mention the wine!
-This Italian region is known for its medieval castles, vast vineyards, rustic farmhouses, impressive country villas and, of course, scenic green hills and valleys that are much sought after by couples from all around the world!
-These nature’s elements and honest cultural experiences will be your backdrop when you choose to get married in a Tuscan wedding venue.
-What a perfect setting for couples who picked an Italian destination wedding for its dreamy countryside views.
-Enjoy a relaxed elopement for two or an intimate wedding with your small group of guests when you celebrate it in a Tuscan venue with a glass of Chianti wine.
+You will no doubt be familiar with Italy’s most well-known region, Tuscany.
+It's famous for its peaceful landscapes, artistic influences and high culture, not to mention the wine!
+This Italian region is also known for its medieval castles, picturesque vineyards, rustic farmhouses, impressive country villas, and scenic green hills and valleys.
+These nature’s elements and honest cultural experiences will be part of your wedding when you choose to get married in a Tuscan wedding venue.
+It's a perfect setting for couples who picked an Italian destination wedding because of dreamy countryside views.
+Enjoy a relaxed elopement for two with a glass of Chianti wine or an intimate wedding with a small group in a Tuscan venue.

 Cities of love: Rome & Venice

 Why are Rome and Venice called cities of love?
 Is it because of the romantic novels set in these areas or their popularity as honeymoon destinations?
-You’ll get different answers from different people but for us who have seen the depths of Rome and Venice, we can say that they are called cities of love because of their romantic architecture: Renaissance-inspired banquet halls, terraces that offer a clear view to the cities’ medieval churches and Roman buildings and last but not least, the famous Grand Canal that cuts between the scenic landscape of Venice, or no other than the Coliseum itself!
-Every wedding venue there shouts of romance and majesty.
+You’ll get different answers from different people but for us who have seen the depths of Rome and Venice, they are called cities of love because of their romantic architecture: Renaissance-inspired banquet halls and terraces offering clear views to the cities’ medieval churches and Roman buildings.
+You'll also fall in love with the famous Grand Canal that cuts between the scenic landscapes of Venice, and, last but not least, the Coliseum!
+Every Roman or Venetian wedding venue shouts of romance and majesty.
 No wonder Rome remains the most popular destination in Italy with almost 27 million visitors while Venice ranks second with 4.3 million arrivals.

 Historic Milan & Florence

-How about a small destination wedding held inside a piece of Italian history, somewhere in the middle of Milan’s urban setting?
-As the fashion capital of Italy, you’ll never go wrong with the classy wedding venues in Milan such as historic or modern luxury hotels and gorgeous Catholic churches.
-Or what about a private elopement in a wedding villa high above Florence?
-You’ll love to get married in this Italian city if you want a small wedding on a terrace with views of Italian gardens, vineyards, and Florence’s urban scenery.
+How about a small destination wedding held inside a piece of Italian history in the middle of Milan’s urban setting?
+As the fashion capital of Italy, you’ll never go wrong with the classy wedding venues in Milan.
+Some of them are historic indoor spots, modern luxury hotels, while some are gorgeous Catholic churches.
+A private elopement in a romantic villa above Florence may also be a good idea.
+Imagine reciting your wedding vows on a terrace with a full view of Italian gardens, vineyards, and Florence’s urban scenery.